Why Am I Afraid To Be Happy?

-Understanding why we are motivated by people pleasing behavior is important if we want to learn how stop it and start taking care of ourselves first.
+Understanding why we are motivated by people-pleasing behavior is important if we want to learn how to stop it and start taking care of ourselves first.

 Choosing Happiness Takes Practice

-It takes practice, but learning how balance our own needs with the needs of those around us can help us break free from our people pleasing habits and have healthier relationships with everyone in our lives.
+It takes practice, but learning how to balance our own needs with the needs of those around us can help us break free from our people-pleasing habits and have healthier relationships with everyone in our lives.

 Now That The Fear Is Exposed, What Do I Do Next?

 The short answer is to choose what makes you happy.
-Like we practiced last post, pretend like you are picking out a gift for someone you love very much.
-Developing self love takes time and effort, but giving yourself permission to choose happiness and leave fear behind.
+Pretend like you are picking out a gift for someone you love very much.
+Developing self-love takes time and effort, but giving yourself permission to choose happiness and leave fear behind.

-You spend time, money, and energy on thinking about the gift, purchasing the gift and then planning the actual giving of the gift.
-Use those same skills to identify and take a first step into making yourself happy in a way that is intentional and shame free.
+You spend time, money, and energy thinking about the gift, purchasing the gift, and then planning the actual giving of the gift.
+Use those same skills to identify and take a first step into making yourself happy in a way that is intentional and shame-free.